Fed Policymakers Say They Are Ready To Start Cutting Interest Rates

-Sept 6 (Reuters) - federal Reserve policymakers on Friday signaled they are ready to kick off a series of interest rate cuts at the U.S. central bank's meeting in two weeks, noting a cooling in the labor market that could accelerate into something more dire in the absence of a policy shift.
+federal Reserve policymakers on Friday signalled that they are ready to kick off a series of interest rate cuts at the US central bank's meeting in two weeks, noting a cooling in the labour market that could accelerate into something more dire in the absence of a policy shift.

 Their remarks were widely seen as endorsing a quarter-percentage-point reduction in the Fed's policy rate, and leaving the door open to further and perhaps bigger moves should the job market continue to slow down.

-Policymakers have kept the Fed's benchmark borrowing rate in the current 5.25%-5.50% range since July 2023 after an aggressive rate-hiking campaign that began 18 months earlier in response to a surge in inflation.
+Policymakers have kept the Fed's benchmark borrowing rate in the current 5.25 per cent-5.50 per cent range since July 2023 after an aggressive rate-hiking campaign that began 18 months earlier in response to a surge in inflation.

-Inflation by the Fed's preferred measure is now well down from its mid-2022 peak of around 7%.
-The unemployment rate, at 3.5% when the Fed stopped raising rates, has now risen to 4.2%, and monthly job growth has slowed.
+Inflation by the Fed's preferred measure is now well down from its mid-2022 peak of around 7 per cent.
+The unemployment rate, at 3.5 per cent when the Fed stopped raising rates, has now risen to 4.2 per cent, and monthly job growth has slowed.

 “It is now appropriate to dial down the degree of restrictiveness in the stance of policy by reducing the target range for the federal funds rate,” New York Fed President John Williams said at a Council on Foreign Relations event.